GeneralMayo/bitfinex-python-client/README.rst

 How to activate a new API key
 =============================

-Get the API key from the website, most likely
+Get the API key from the website: https://www.bitfinex.com/account/api